-No. Tit le nt Malaysia Policy the operational policies governing procurement, property, maintenance services, security services, logistics, telecommunications, insurance and occupational safety 1. a) b) Group Administration & Property Management Malaysia Policy Group Administration & Property Management Malaysia Procedure 2. a) Accounting Policy b) Group Finance - Business Finance Advisory & Financial Reporting Standards Procedures c) Accounting Procedure - Hedge Accounting These documents define the accounting concepts and policies that are consistent with Malaysia Financial Reporting Standards and Generally Accepted Accounting Practices. b) Group Outsourcing Procedure managed across the lifecycle of the These documents set out how outsourcing arrangements in the Group are managed across the lifecycle of the arrangement to ensure proper controls are in place in managing outsourcing risk.
+No. Titl le Description 1. a) b) Group Administration & Property Management Malaysia Policy Group Administration & Property Management Malaysia Procedure These documents relate to the administrative operations of the Group and covers the operational policies governing procurement, property, maintenance services, security services, logistics, telecommunications, insurance and occupational safety and health administration.
+2. a) b) c) Accounting Policy Group Finance - Business Finance Advisory & Financial Reporting Standards Procedures Accounting Procedure - Hedge Accounting These documents define the accounting concepts and policies that are consistent with Malaysia Financial Reporting Standards and Generally Accepted Accounting Practices.
+3. a) b) Group Outsourcing Policy Group Outsourcing Procedure These documents set out how outsourcing arrangements in the Group are managed across the lifecycle of the arrangement to ensure proper controls are in place in managing outsourcing risk.
 4. a) b) Business Continuity Management Policy Business Continuity Management Procedure These documents define the minimum Business Continuity Management (BCM) requirements for developing, implementing and testing to ensure that BCM arrangements continue to meet the needs of CIMB Group in the event of a crisis.
-5. 5.
-Group Corporate Communications This document sets out the framework for the dissemination of information by the Group to its shareholders, media and other stakeholders.
+5. Group Corporate Communications This document sets out the framework for the dissemination of information by the Group to its shareholders, media and other stakeholders.
 Information given by the Group to the general public shall always be timely, accurate, relevant and reliable so as to enable a properly informed view of how the Group is governed, its financial and operational performances, future prospects and key corporate developments.
 6. Group Crisis Communications Guidelines Crises affect organisations in varying degrees and frequency.
 The challenge for the affected organisation is to manage these crises well in order to get back to the business of running the organisation as quickly as possible.
 CIMB Group has a Crisis Communications Guide to aid effective response and communication with affected stakeholders in a timely and consistent manner.
 It defines crisis, crisis classification, escalation procedures, and the establishment of a crisis communication management team and centre.
-7. a) b) Group Data Management Policy Manual Group Data Management Procedure These policies and procedures enable a structured approach to the management of data and dissemination of information throughout CIMB Group.
+7. Group Data Management Policy Manual Group Data Management Procedure These policies and procedures enable a structured approach to the management of data and dissemination of information throughout CIMB Group.
 The manual spells out the data governance and management information system frameworks.